-- In python, while loop is used to execute a block of statements repeatedly until a given a condition is satisfied.
-And when the condition becomes false, the line immediately after the loop in program is executed.
+In python, a while loop is used to execute a block of statements repeatedly until a given condition is satisfied.
+And when the condition becomes false, the line immediately after the loop in the program is executed.

 while expression: statement(s)

 All the statements indented by the same number of character spaces after a programming construct are considered to be part of a single block of code.
 Python uses indentation as its method of grouping statements.

 Using else statement with while loops

 As discussed above, while loop executes the block until a condition is satisfied.
 When the condition becomes false, the statement immediately after the loop is executed.